LordSnoosh/SEIR2222/work/w10/d2/04-react-devskills-lab-part-4.md

     ```jsx
     <option value={1}>1</option>
     ```
-    > Remember, unlike attributes in HTML which always hold strings, props in React can hold any type of date.
+    > Remember, unlike attributes in HTML which always hold strings, props in React can hold any type of data.

 4. Following the steps in the lesson, make the `<input>` and `<select>` controlled inputs that update the form's state you created in step 2.